zzinx58/Admin_project3/README.md

 - Install the needed `mkcert` npm package first.
 - Create a keys maintain folder in your project's root called `keys`, use the default path in the below script: `./keys/[xxx.cert, etc. your keys and certs.]`.
 Or use your own valid path, don't forget to change the path either in the below script BTW (by the way).
 - Add these three scripts to your package.json file's scripts section for future use.
+- Run the `https-credentials-gen` script, get the cert files generated in `https-cert-script` step.
 - Config the corresponding section in your project's nuxtConfig: `devServer.https & port` in your nuxt.config.ts file.
 - Open your cert file you generated in `https-cert-script` script step.
 Not the cert file with `-ca` suffix! ( Which i used to distinguish the credentials generated in the `ca` step. ).
 - Trust it though your specific OS platform procedures.